cm3z4/UTBC_Burger/README.md

 #burger

-Burger is a a Node.js application that simulates a burger joint.
+Burger is a a Node.js application that simulates a burger menu.

 You can eat, add and remove a burger from the menu with a click of a button.

 ![](./public/img/screenshot.png)

-You can find the application here at Heroku -->
+You can find it hosted on Heroku: https://fast-crag-36657.herokuapp.com/index

 Enjoy!